 Campaign transparency can help ensure both your clients and internal stakeholders are on board with and committed to agency projects.

-One way to boost transparency is to incorporate a tool like Wrike Analyze into your campaign management.
+One way to boost transparency is to incorporate a status reporting tool like Wrike Analyze into your campaign management.
 It can help you create and produce more valuable reports for your clients, granting them greater insight into project status.